 If so, are you willing to copy or scan it and let me pay you for it?
 You can see what's on my Amazon wish list here.
 Or take a quick cell phone pic of relevant pages and email them to me?
 If so, please get in touch with me before doing anything.
-Let's sort out what you need and how much I can give you before you do anything.
+Let’s sort out what you need and how much I can give you before you do anything.

 1. Do you translate?

 2. Can you look stuff up in foreign libraries?

 I can pay for photocopies and postage, or you could scan/photograph pages and email them to me.
 I’m willing to contribute a small amount for your time in addition to postage.
 Please contact me beforehand to make arrangements.
 I’m especially interested in things in Stuttgart (relating to Queen Olga of Württemberg) and Baden (relating to Grand Duchess Hilda of Baden).